-Doubles as aromatherapy diffuser and humidifier.
+Doubles as an aromatherapy diffuser and humidifier.
 Bluetooth speaker and alarm function.
-Automatic shutoff function stops when water reservoir is empty.
-Nightlight function with 2 brightness settings.
-Attractive woodgrain pattern.
+The automatic shutoff function stops when the water reservoir is empty.
+The nightlight function has two separate brightness settings.

 Clock is pretty bright, which may be disruptive if kept near bed.

 Compact and perfect for side tables or small spaces.
 Has a 100mL water capacity.
 4 timer settings and a 7-color nightlight.
 Attractive ceramic with a unique design on front.
 Doubles as room decor.
 Works as a cool-mist humidifier.

 Stands out for its ceramic exterior that makes it look like pottery.
 Comes in a choice of 5 colors.
 LED light produces a soft glow.
 Emits aromatherapy scents up to 500 square feet.
 Quiet operation.

 Expensive, yet the capacity is only 90 mL.

 Offers a sleek design with relaxing lights that change color.
 Four timer settings including continuous suit different needs.
 Emits pleasant aromas with quiet operation.
 Very affordable for its feature set.

 Some reports of malfunctioning after several months of use.

 Smart model with Wi-Fi connectivity and a user-friendly app that will control its functions.
 Features 7 modes w/LED light in numerous colors.
 Works with Alexa or Google Home.
 400 mL capacity.

 The finish may show wear prematurely.
 A few diffusers arrived damaged.